skyvers/skyve-dev-guide/_pages/views.md

 ![Containers Example 2](../assets/images/views/ContainerExample2.PNG
 "Example containers with 1 hbox and 2 vboxes, with added borders and titles")

-If decided that the labels should be aligned differently, the alignLabel option allows for different label positions
+If decided that the labels should be aligned differently, the `alignLabel` option allows for different label positions:

 ```xml
 <row>
 	<item labelAlign="left">
 		<default binding="text2"/>